About the Journal

 Humaniora is a national journal published in March, July, and November hosted by the Research and Technology Transfer Office of Universitas Bina Nusantara.
 Humaniora provides a forum for lecturers, academicians, researchers, practitioners, and students to deliver and share knowledge in the form of empirical and theoretical research articles, case studies, and literature reviews.

-The journal invites professionals in the world of education, research, and entrepreneurship to participate in disseminating ideas, concepts, new theories, or science development in the field of Language, Culture, Design, Psychology, and Communications through this scientific journal.
+The journal invites professionals in the world of education and research to participate in disseminating ideas, concepts, new theories, or science development in the form of articles in the field of Indonesian Culture, exploring behavior and thinking, values, attitudes, norms, art and design, ritual and belief, cultural psychology, and cultural communications.

 To maintain high standards of quality in its publication, each manuscript of our journal received by the secretariat will undergo the following process: